-31/12/2015 Increases from acquisitions Amortisation Other changes 31/12/2016 Historical cost 49,861 38,631 0 (882) 87,610 Amortisation (17,498) 0 (11,713) 882 (28,329) Net carrying amount 32,363 38,631 (11,713) 0 59,281
+2015 Increases from acquisitions Amortisation Other changes 2016 Cost 49,861 38,631 0 (882) 87,610 Amortisation provision (17,498) 0 (11,713) 882 (28,329) Net value 32,363 38,631 (11,713) 0 59,281

-The change in other intangible assets is substantially due to: (i) the acquisition of contract rights for the "Infraflegrea Project"12 (EUR 34,496 thousand) and (ii) in relation to the normal amortisation cycle (EUR 11,713 thousand).
+The change in value of other intangible assets is substantially to: (i) the acquisition of contract rights for the Infraflegrea Project (EUR 34,496 thousand) and (ii) in relation to the normal amortisation cycle (EUR 11,713 thousand).

-It is likewise pointed out that at the end of 2016, this item basically refers to the net amount of the contract rights acquired by third parties for the performance of: (i) Maxi-Lot 2 of the Quadrilatero Marche-Umbria Road Network (EUR 20,725 thousand); (ii) the "Infraflegrea Project" (EUR 33,640 thousand).
+It is likewise pointed out that at the end of 2016, this item basically refers to the net value of the contract rights acquired by third parties for the execution of: (i) Maxi-Lot 2 of the Quadrilatero Marche-Umbria Road Network (EUR 20,725 thousand); (ii) the Infraflegrea Project (EUR 33,640 thousand).

-With reference to the latter activities, considering the presence of impairment indicators connected with the price of the Astaldi S.p.A. shares, the recoverability of those investments was assessed at the end of the year.
+With reference to the latter activities, considering the presence of impairment indicators connected with the price of the Astaldi S.p.A. shares, the recoverability of those investments was verified at the end of the year.

-More specifically, the value in use was estimated by discounting the operating cash flows (the Unlevered Discounted Cash Flow - UDCF method) determined on the basis of the forecasts developed on reasonable and sustainable assumptions to represent the best estimate that could be made by the Parent's management.
-Each year's cash flow was suitably discounted (mid-year convention) at the Weighted Average Cost of Capital (WACC) of 8.3%.
+More specifically, the value in use was estimated by discounting the operating cash flows (the Unlevered Discounted Cash Flow - UDCF method) determined on the basis of the forecasts developed on reasonable and sustainable assumptions to represent the best estimate that could be made by the Parent Company management.
+Each year's cash flow was suitably discounted (mid-year convention) at the Weighted Average Cost of Capital (WACC) of 8.52%.

 The impairment test did not show any need for the amortisation of intangible assets.
-It is likewise pointed out that the sensitivity analysis made shows that the reasonable change in the measurement of the financial parameters used for the determination of the discount rate (+100 bps) seems to confirm that headroom is substantially sufficient, and a hypothetical change of -10% in annual gross operating profit on a straight-line basis in all the years of the plan seems to confirm the stability of the carrying amount of the intangible assets.
+It is likewise pointed out that the sensitivity analysis made shows that the reasonable change in the measurement of the financial parameters used for the determination of the discount rate (+100 bps) seems to confirm that headroom is substantially sufficient, and a hypothetical change of -10% in annual EBITDA on a straight line basis in all the years of the plan seems to confirm the stability of the book value of the intangible asset.